North by night – a nocturnal voyage through the Inside Passage

 It was here last year that we enjoyed a sunset dinner on the aft deck of the Passing Cloud.
 I recall a BC Ferries vessel – perhaps this very same one – travelling past in the distance and thinking how lucky we were to be sitting there, just 11 of us, enjoying local halibut, paired with BC rose wine, as we sipped in the pink hues of the setting sun, or was it from our glass – who’s to say… My glasses were definitely rose coloured on that day.
 The glassy sea reflected a mirror image of the sky, giving an effect of floating through a weightless oblivion.
 A humpback whale takes a breath, breaching the surface and breaking the silence of a perfect moment.

 I digress; the same place, different moment.
-As I sit on the ferry, looking out to the gray morning, staring through the salt spray windows as the engine rattles us along, I realize just how special that experience was, and am transported back, if only for a moment.
+As I sit on the ferry, looking out to the grey morning, staring through the salt spray windows as the engine rattles us along, I realize just how special that experience was, and am transported back, if only for a moment.